YassineRf/MyFrameworkDistribution/README.md

  If you want, you can still integrate PressKit into your project manually

- To do it, here are the steps to follow :
+ Here are the steps you have to follow :

-  • Download our zip file with this link ```https://github.com/YassineRf/MyFrameworkDistribution/releases/download/3.0.0/PressKit.xcframework.zip```
+  • Download our zip file containing our last PressKit release by clicking on this link https://github.com/YassineRf/MyFrameworkDistribution/releases/download/3.0.0/PressKit.xcframework.zip

-  • Find your zip file and unzip it
+  • Unzip what you just downloaded

   • Drag and drop the new folder you just got, into the 'Frameworks' folder inside your Xcode project